JimmyLefevre/10xLumpyMove/README.md

 # 10xLumpyMove
 Lumpier cursor movement for the 10x editor

-This exports 9 commands you can use:
+This exports the following commands:
 ##### `LumpyMoveToPreviousWord`, `LumpyMoveToNextWord`, `LumpySelectToPreviousWord`, `LumpySelectToNextWord`

 ![20250224_031343](https://github.com/user-attachments/assets/b375b4fc-fe98-46e1-9cfe-e8579884e528)

 Movement by word is Delphi-like.
 It will jump to the start of the previous/next word (ie. string of letters/digits/underscores), with one additional stop at line breaks.
-`LumpyDeleteWord` uses the same logic.
+`LumpyDeletePreviousWord` and `LumpyDeleteNextWord` use the same logic to determine what to delete.

 ##### `LumpyMoveToPreviousParagraph`, `LumpyMoveToNextParagraph`, `LumpySelectToPreviousParagraph`, `LumpySelectToNextParagraph`